picandocodigo/List-Category-Posts/readme.txt

 == Frequently Asked Questions ==
 * **Instructions** on how to use the plugin: http://foro.picandocodigo.net/discussion/251/list-category-posts-documentation/
-* **Template system** how to customize the way the posts are shown: http://foro.picandocodigo.net/discussion/253/list-category-posts-using-templates/
+* **Template system** how to customize the way the posts are shown: http://foro.picandocodigo.net/discussion/253/list-category-posts-using-templates/.
+I am aware the Template System is not really friendly right now, I'll work on this whenever I get the time to work on the plugin for a while.
-* **New feature requests** - Contact me on fernando at picandocodigo dot net or check out the forum.
+* **New feature requests** - Contact me on fernando at picandocodigo dot net.
 * **Support** I've decided to use WordPress Answers (http://meta.wordpress.stackexchange.com/) as the place for support.
 It's a great place with a large community of WordPress users and developers.
 Just ask your question with the tag 'plugin-list-category-post'.

 * **FAQ**